angrykoala/awesome-esolangs/CONTRIBUTING.md

 * The pull request should have a useful title and include a description on why the language or resource is awesome.
 * Any addition MUST have a link.
 * The link MUST be available (dead links will be removed or changed).
+* Check the markdown syntax is correct and properly displayed in GitHub.

 ## Languages
 * Suggested languages should be documented, even if the implementation doesn't exists.